Greenwood v0.28.0

 In addition to the above mentioned features, this release also lays the ground work for our foray into Serverless and Edge runtime support.
 For out next release, Greenwood team has its sights set on being able to fully embrace running beyond the server with hosting providers like Netlify and Vercel and their serverless and edge offerings, allowing us to push web standards even further down the stack!
 We see this trend becoming more ubiquitous as more and more hosting providers coalesce around these standards too, so now is a great time to get started!

-Stay tuned, join our Slack to be part of the conversation, and we look forward to seeing you in the next release notes! ✌️
+So stay tuned, join our GitHub or Discord communities to be part of the conversation, and we look forward to seeing you for the next release. ✌️